justin-leibach/JSON-Log-Country/README.md

 # JSON-Log-Country
 <pre>
 This repo is for use with log files created by a dshield honeypot, for use in the SANS Internet Storm Center.

+If you want to combine json files, filter to csv, and analyze source ip's to produce a pie chart and an excel file, you came to the right place.

 External libraries required (and available from pip):